gajus/dora/README.md

 new \Gajus\Dora\Input('foo', ['type' => 'textarea'], ['name' => 'Foo']);
 ```

+### HTML attributes

+HTML attributes that are added to the generated input.
+All attributes will be taken literally except "type". "type" attribute will change the actual input type, e.g. "select" will make input `<select>`, "textarea" will make it `<textarea>`.

 ### Input Properties

 Input properties are used at the time of generating the input template.